×

 We asked people in Thailand if they could share any humorous cultural blunders they commited.
 They wrote:

 "There are a number of cultural taboos that should be observed in Thailand.
 Luckily the people from Orientations told me about many of them but I still made errors.
 Perhaps the most common for me was the use of the "Wai" which is the prayer like gesture the Thai use to greet each other.
 I found that I was initiating this gesture with Thai people and as there are fairly complex rules about who should do this first and even how high the hands should be held depending on the relative seniority I cause much embarrassment to my Thai friends.
-Once again, Orientations was able to put me on the right track with this," said one expat who made the move to Bangkok.
+Once again, Orientations was able to put me on the right track with this," said one person in Bangkok.

 View More Answers